FredKSchott/fflip/README.md

 ```

 ###Features
 Features are sets of criteria to test users against.
+The value associated with the criteria is passed in as the data argument of the criteria function.
 A user will have a featured enabled if they match all listed criteria, otherwise the feature is disabled.
 Features are described as follows:
 ```javascript
 var ExampleFeatures = {
   paidFeature: {